Sangrud

-Sangrud (سنگرود, also Romanized as Sangrūd) is a village in Jirandeh Rural District, Amarlu District, Rudbar County, Gilan Province, Iran.
-At the 2016 census, its population was 294, in 95 families.
+Sangrud (سنگرود) (Note: Also Romanized as Sangrūd) is a village in Jirandeh Rural District of Amarlu District in Rudbar County, Gilan province, Iran.

 Sangrud (Norwegian surname) The surname Sangrud was given to inhabitants of the Sangrud farm (established before 1825) near Lesja, Oppland, Norway Many of the Sangrud, now Sangro, family still live in Norway, while others have come to the United States.